sinatra/sinatra.github.com/configuration.markdown

 truthy, Sinatra will check if a static file exists and serve it before checking for a matching route.

-The `:static` option is enabled by default in classic style apps and disabled by default in `Sinatra::Base` subclasses.
+The `:static` option is enabled by default when the `public` directory exists.

 ### `:public` - static files directory